How to Add a Promotion on LinkedIn & Notify Your Network (2026 Guide)

 Unlike hard skills, they’re somewhat harder to quantify, as most soft skills are things like teamwork, responsibility, leadership, creativity, and so on.

-So, what do you do if your job promotion is related to your soft skills?
+So, how do you show a job promotion if it’s related to your soft skills?

 It’s simple.